 Tipping is not customary in New Caledonia.
 Feel free to round up the bill at a restaurant or in a taxi, although it’s not expected.

-Hospital standards are high in New Caledonia, but very expensive.
-Smart Traveller warns that an intensive care bed in a Noumea hospital could cost upwards of $5000 per day.
+Hospital standards are high in New Caledonia but very expensive.
+Smart Traveller warns that an intensive care bed in a Noumea hospital could cost upwards of $5500 per day.
 Take out travel insurance before you leave for your trip.

-The main mode of public transport in Noumea is the bus network.
-It’s made up of the Karuai bus, which has nine routes across the main island including two tourism-dedicated routes that stop at places of interest for visitors (routes 12 and 41) and RAI, the interurban coach service that has more than 25 routes across the main island.
-Buses stop at ferry ports, from where you can reach the islands.
-It’s also possible to fly to outer islands Ouvéa, Tiga Lifou and Maré on local airline Air Loyauté, with most flights no longer than half an hour.
-The easiest way to get around islands Grand Terre, Lifou, Ouvea, Isle of Pines and Mare is by rented car or scooter.
+The main mode of public transport in New Caledonia is the bus system.
+It’s made up of the Tanéo network, which has several routes across the main island, including two tourism-dedicated lines that stop at places of interest for visitors, and Raï, the interurban coach service that has 360 stops across the island.
+You can reach the islands by fast ferry or fly to Ouvéa, Tiga, Lifou and Maré on local airline Air Loyauté, with most flights taking about half an hour.
+The easiest way to get around islands Grande Terre, Lifou, Ouvéa, Isle of Pines and Maré is by rental car or scooter.

 Being in the South Pacific, the weather in New Caledonia is beautiful most of the time.
-The average temperate hovers around 20-27 degrees Celsius year-round and there’s an average of 345 sunshine days annually.
+The average temperature hovers around 20-27ºC year-round and there’s an average of 345 sunshine days annually.
 However, New Caledonia does experience a cyclone season from the end of November to May, with February to April being the most dangerous time.
 Bushfires are a risk from September to February.

 When to go

 The best time of year to visit New Caledonia is from September to November, when the islands experience perfect weather for swimming with little chance of rain.
-The downside is everyone wants to visit at this time, driving up the prices.
+The downside is everyone wants to visit at this time – so be prepared for peak travel season and the prices that come with it.
 If you want a better deal on flights and accommodation, visit from February to July.